-Work-Based Practice
+Work Based Practice

-Work-based learning is an embedded element of the course.
-It is a requirement that students are employed or volunteer, for a minimum of 770 hours, in an early years setting for the duration of the course.
-This is assessed within the Portfolio of Practice that forms part of FDEY1004/FDEY1005 and FDEY2004/FDEY2005.The Practice-based Learning Handbook contains detailed information and guidance.
-For students following the FdA Early Years (0-8) (Professional Practice) pathway, this enables students to meet the 385 hours of practice which is required to gain full and relevant status.
+Work based learning is an embedded element of the course.
+It is a requirement that students are employed or volunteering, for a minimum of 770 hours, (385 hours of practice per year for full-time students and for part-time student this is 257 hours of practice per year), in an early years setting for the duration of the course.

+Work Based Practice is assessed within the Portfolio of Practice that forms part of FDEY1004/FDEY1005 and FDEY2004/FDEY2005 modules.

+The Practice Based Learning Handbook contains detailed information and guidance for students.

+For students following the FdA Early Years (0-8) (Professional Practice) pathway, this enables students to meet the 350 hours of practice which is required to gain 'full and relevant' status to be counted in ratios within an early years setting.

+For students registered on the FdA Early Years (0-8) (Professional Practice) pathway, placements undertaken in Ofsted registered settings must be within a 40-mile radius of the teaching delivery site.